Saturday, December 28, 2024

 Simply setting the ProgRock 2 to 15.6 MHz exactly in the configuration menu resulted in the TS-590 being within 2 Hz of the correct frequency when checked against the 10 MHz WWV/H signal - this difference likely because the ProgRock 2's onboard 25 MHz oscillator was very slightly off, but well within the 0.5ppm tolerance.

 But what if you wanted it to be closer?
-Keep in mind that the frequency tolerance of the ProgRock 2's own TCXO is 0.5ppm which amounts to as much as 5 Hz at 10 MHz (or 15 Hz at 30 MHz) so absolute accuracy over a wide temperature range is unrealistic - but "dialing it in" at the typical room temperature is quite reasonable - although there's a caveat to this if you plan to use the 1pps input as we'll soon discuss.
+Keep in mind that the frequency tolerance of the ProgRock 2's own TCXO is 0.5ppm which amounts to as much as 5 Hz at 10 MHz (or 15 Hz at 30 MHz) so absolute accuracy over a wide temperature range is unrealistic - but "dialing it in" at the typical room temperature (or that of the radio's interior after it has been on for a while) is quite reasonable - although there's a caveat to this if you plan to use the 1pps input as we'll soon discuss.

 Dialing it in